You must submit an application if you will be a NEW student at a:

 Yes, you must submit a separate application for each child applying to attend a new school.
 However, all siblings must be under one family account.
 This is the only way the application can identify your children as siblings and award sibling offered preference.

-No. Students who want to apply to DCPS schools (out-of-boundary, citywide, selective high schools and programs, or any PK3/PK4 DCPS program) or participating public charter schools must use the My School DC application.
+No. Students who want to apply to DCPS schools or participating public charter schools must use the My School DC application.
+The only exception is your DCPS in-boundary schools (Grades K-12) at which you can directly enroll without submitting a My School DC application.

-The application is an online application; however, you can download a PDF copy of your application once it has been submitted for your records.
+The application is an online application only; however, you can download and print a PDF copy of your application once it has been submitted for your records.

 Families who do not have access to a computer have several options for completing their applications: